 It may seem like an unfamiliar world at first, but follow our four step guide and you will have a simple-to-use template for how to write and submit a press release.

 A media database of list should contain all of the contact information for the media agencies in your industry.
 We recommend including both traditional media sources – newspapers, magazines, news stations – as well as non-traditional media sources – social media, bloggers, and other groups – into your media list.

-Be sure to include the name of your contact person, name of the media outlet, their email address, phone number and physical address.
+When you submit a press release, be sure to include the name of your contact person, name of the media outlet, their email address, phone number and physical address.
 Also, try to find a single person at each media outlet who most pertains to your niche and might take the most interest in your subject matter.

 Traditional News Agencies

 These outlets will include newspapers, magazines, television channels, and radio stations.
 Start by searching for “newspapers in (your city and state)” in order to build a list of relevant publications, seeking contact information for editors, writers and producers.
 You can also use sites like Hey.Press to search for journalists who write about your industry.

 These include Facebook and LinkedIn groups, blogs, networking organizations, Twitter and Instagram accounts, and more.
 While these may not be considered traditional media organizations, they continue to grow in popularity and may be the perfect method for reaching your desired audience.
 Here’s how to identify them:

 - Blogs: Search for relevant industry blogs in Google.